 Build (Or Rebuild) Your Credit

-if you borrow money and repay on time, your credit will improve.
+If you borrow money and repay on time, your credit will improve.
 You might not be able to get approved for the loan you want today, but over time you can get your credit to a better place.
 See how to establish and improve your credit, and try small cash secured loan to get things started.
 Get to know your credit by checking your credit reports (for free) at least once per year, and learn how credit scores work so you understand what lenders are looking at.

-if you have assets that you can borrow against, that’s always an option.
-But you need to realistically examine the risk – what happens if your asset (typically your car or your house) gets taken away because you can’t make payments.
+If you have assets that you can borrow against, that’s always an option.
+But you need to realistically examine the risk–what happens if your asset (typically your car or your house) gets taken away because you can’t make payments.
 Will you have a place to live?
 Will you be able to get to work and earn an income?
 Will your family or anybody else suffer?

 Help From Friends and Family

-if professional lenders aren’t willing to approve your loan, you might be tempted to get some help from family or friends.
+If professional lenders aren’t willing to approve your loan, you might be tempted to get some help from family or friends.
 While it may seem like they have plenty of extra money, it’s worth doing things on your own if possible.
-Their money might be earmarked for important goals like retirement or healthcare, and your friends and family might not be in the position to take a risk on lending money.
+Their money might be earmarked for important goals like retirement or health care, and your friends and family might not be in the position to take a risk on lending money.
 Sure, you intend to repay, but life throws curveballs sometimes—what if you’re injured or killed in a car accident?

 Borrowing money directly from your acquaintances can be awkward (although it helps to have a detailed conversation about expectations get everything in writing).
 Things might change in your relationship.
 If somebody is really willing and able to take the risk of helping you, consider using them as a cosigner for your loan.